crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 Every configuration completed.
 18 total connections for 200 concurrent jobs across 6 processes.
 Thread mode needed 54 just to survive at 25 with 2.

-Thread mode doesn't scale because it can't.
-Every thread holds a connection, and connections are a hard ceiling.
-Fibers share a pool.
+Thread mode doesn't scale with the current pool sizing.
+Solid Queue sizes the pool to `threads + 2` to avoid connection contention, and database connections are a hard ceiling.
+Fibers share a smaller pool.
 You just increase the number.

 ## One backend, two modes